microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authentication-get.md

 ---
 title: "Get authentication"
-description: "Get the dynamically-chosen authentication method prompted to a user."
+description: "Get the dynamically chosen authentication method that the user is prompted with."
 author: "msft-poulomi"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"